volkanakinpasa/chrome.extensions.docs/docs/pure/content.md

 });
 ```

-In order to listen this message in background script click here [How to listen message in background script](background?id=how-to-listen-message-in-background-script)
+In order to listen this message in Background Script click here [How to listen message in Background Script](background?id=how-to-listen-message-in-background-script)

-## How to listen message in content script
+## How to listen message in Content Script

-in this senario, once you send a message from background script, can listen it here
+in this senario, once you send a message from Background Script, can listen it here

 ```javascript
 chrome.runtime.onMessage.addListener(function (message, sender, sendResponse) {